 Of course, some of the world’s most spectacular restaurant views are born, not made.
 At Ambrosia, on the Greek island of Santorini, the island’s sea-filled volcanic crater provides a rocky perch for the terraced restaurant, from which diners gaze out on an otherworldly blue sea.
 Santorini fava puree with grilled octopus and caramelized onions brings Grecian flavors to the Aegean seascape.

-And up in British Columbia, diners at Eagle’s Eye Restaurant—part of Kicking Horse Resort—survey snow-capped peaks as they tuck into Rocky Mountain cuisine infused with hints of chef Alain Soret’s native France.
+And up in British Columbia, diners at Eagle’s Eye Restaurant — part of Kicking Horse Resort — survey snow-capped peaks as they tuck into Rocky Mountain cuisine infused with hints of chef Alain Soret’s native France.
 Riding a gondola up to the restaurant 7,700 feet above sea level gives some guests the impression they’re going to an alpine snack shack.

-“Lots of people expect to find burgers and doughnuts up there,” says Soret.
+“Lots of people expect to find burgers and doughnuts up there,” said Soret.
 They’re surprised to be greeted with romantic fireside dining and entrees like roasted venison with almonds, pancetta, and juniper jus served with fig-saffron risotto.

 Whether you crave rough-edged mountains or deep ocean views, a glitzy skyscraper scene or a secluded retreat, these restaurants offer mesmerizing views with menus worthy of the scenery.